Academic dishonesty: Deterrence

 Historically, the college professor was considered to act in loco parentis, and was therefore permitted to regulate student behavior as a parent.

+In Australia, the Tertiary Education Quality and Standards Agency addresses academic dishonesty.
+In the United Kingdom, the Quality Assurance Agency is responsible for quality assurance in higher education.
+It has produced several policy and guidance documents for policy makers, educators and the general public.

 Honor codes

 First at the College of William and Mary in 1779, and then followed by schools like the University of Virginia in the 1850s and Wesleyan University in 1893, the students, with the agreement of faculty who declared themselves dedicated to ideals of democracy and human character, created honor codes.
 B. Melendez of Harvard University defined an honor code as a code of academic conduct that includes a written pledge of honesty that students sign, a student controlled judiciary that hears alleged violations, unproctored examinations, and an obligation for all students help enforce the code.